marko-knoebl/slides/sections/vue-basics/70-side-effects-en.md

 ## watchEffect

-Example: load SpaceX launch data when component mounted or when `launchNr` changed
+Example: load SpaceX launch data when the component has mounted or when `launchNr` changed

 ```js
 function setup() {